-In accordance with Article 20(4) of the CEF Regulation, particular consideration shall be given to PCIs and related actions aimed at further integrating the internal market for energy, ending energy isolation and eliminating electricity interconnection bottlenecks with emphasis on those projects contributing to the achievement of the interconnection target of at least 10% by 2020 and 15% by 2030 and projects contributing to synchronisation of electricity systems with the EU networks.
-In line with article 3 (2) b) of the CEF Regulation, this call for proposal puts priority on technologies and PCIs contributing to the decarbonisation of the economy.
-In addition, the priorities of the TEN-E Regulation shall be considered, such as the need to reflect the expected increase in the consumption of biogas, renewable and low-carbon hydrogen and synthetic gaseous fuels (recitals 13 and 15 to 17), as well as the need to stepping up investment in offshore electricity grids with the aim of reaching at least 300 GW of offshore wind generation (recitals 22 and 23).
+In accordance with Article 20(4) of Regulation (EU) 2021/1153, particular consideration shall be given to PCIs and related actions aimed at further integrating the internal market for energy, ending energy isolation and eliminating electricity interconnection bottlenecks with emphasis on those projects contributing to the achievement of the interconnection target of at least 15% by 2030 and projects contributing to synchronisation of electricity systems with the EU networks.
+In line with article 3 (2) b) of Regulation (EU) 2021/1153, this call for proposal puts priority on technologies and PCIs contributing to the decarbonisation of the economy.
+In addition, the priorities of the revised TEN-E Regulation shall be considered, such as the need to reflect the expected increase in the consumption of biogas, renewable and low-carbon hydrogen and synthetic gaseous fuels (recitals 13 and 15 to 17), as well as the need to stepping up investment in offshore electricity grids with the aim of reaching at least 300 GW of offshore wind generation (recitals 22 and 23).
 It is considered that the EU added value of an action related to a PCI or a PMI is demonstrated by the PCI / PMI status itself.